MOSEK/Mosek.jl/README.md

 - Implementation of the `LinprogSolver` interface and other interfaces for `JuMP` (https://github.com/JuliaOpt/JuMP.jl)

-MOSEK can solve LP (linear), SOCP (second order conic), SDP (semi-definite), QP (quadratic objective, quadratic constraints), GECO (general convex) and MIP (mixed-integer problems).
+MOSEK can solve LP (linear), SOCP (second order conic), SDP (semi-definite), QP (quadratic objective, quadratic constraints), and MIP (mixed-integer problems).
 These can be mixed as follows:
 - LP+CONIC+SDP
 - LP+CONIC+MIP